PRiSMA-Study/Data-Manager-Meeting/README.md

    Save the three histograms outputs to share during the data managers meeting.

    Upload modified code to your site's github folder.

+#### :pushpin: Updated on 05/23 with ultrasound measurements and outliers